Software copyright: United States

-The legal definition of "literary work" extends beyond the common-sense meaning of the term (literature such as For Whom the Bell Tolls) and includes any work expressed as a sequence of words, numbers, or symbols, particularly the source or object code of computer programs.
+The legal definition of "literary work" extends beyond the common-sense meaning of the term (literature such as For Whom the Bell Tolls) and includes any work expressed as a sequence of words, numbers, or symbols—in this case, the source or object code of computer programs.

-There is a certain amount of work that goes into making copyright successful and just as with other works, copyright for computer programs prohibits not only literal copying, but also copying of "nonliteral elements", such as program's structure, sequence and organization.
-These non-literal aspects, however, can be protected only "to the extent that they incorporate authorship in programmer's expression of original ideas, as distinguished from the ideas themselves."
-In Computer Associates vs Altai, the Second Circuit proposed the Abstraction-Filtration-Comparison test for identifying these protected elements.
-This test attempts to distinguish copyrightable aspects of a program from the purely utilitarian and the public domain.

-Copyright attaches only to original works.
+Copyright attaches only to original works that are fixed in a tangible medium of expression.
 A work is “created” when it is fixed in a “tangible medium of expression” for the first time.
 17 U.S.C. § 101.
 Circuits differ on what it means for a work to be fixed for the purposes of copyright law and infringement analysis.
 The graphics, sounds, and appearance of a computer program also may be protected as an audiovisual work; as a result, a program can infringe even if no code was copied.

 The set of operations available through the interface is not copyrightable in the United States under Lotus v.
 Borland, but it can be protected with a utility patent.
 The law is unclear as to whether transient copies – such as those cached when transmitting digital content, or temporary copies in a computer's RAM – are “fixed” for the purposes of copyright law.
 The Ninth Circuit has held that “A derivative work must be fixed to be protected under the Act, but not to infringe.”
 In Apple v.
 Microsoft, the courts established that a look and feel copyright claim must demonstrate that specific elements of a user interface infringe on another work.
 A program's particular combination of user interface elements is not copyrightable.

 History

 Historically, computer programs were not effectively protected by copyrights because computer programs were not viewed as a fixed, tangible object: object code was viewed as a utilitarian good produced from source code rather than as a creative work.
 Due to lack of precedent, this outcome was reached while deciding how to handle copyright of computer programs.
-The Copyright Office attempted to classify computer programs by drawing an analogy: the blueprints of a bridge and the resulting bridge compared to the source code of a program and the resulting executable object code.
-This analogy caused the Copyright Office to issue copyright certificates under its Rule of Doubt.
+The United States Copyright Office attempted to classify computer programs by drawing an analogy: the blueprints of a bridge and the resulting bridge compared to the source code of a program and the resulting executable object code.
+This analogy caused the Copyright Office to issue copyright certificates under its rule of doubt.